Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020: Proposal and negotiation process

 On February 24, 2020, the Trump administration asked Congress for $2.5 billion in emergency funding to combat the pandemic.
 The Republican chairman of the Senate Appropriations Committee, Richard Shelby of Alabama, criticized the $2.5 billion as a "low ball" request.
 "Lawmakers on both sides of the aisle were alarmed by what they deemed as the president’s paltry request to fight the virus amid criticism that his administration has bungled its response and failed to keep the American people clued in about the potential severity of the outbreak."
 Shortly after the Trump administration requested the $2.5 billion, Senate Minority Leader Chuck Schumer unveiled a plan for "$8.5 billion in emergency funding to combat the coronavirus."

 In the days leading up to the passage of the bill in the House and the Senate, negotiations had slowed down because of "partisan disagreements on providing affordable access to treatment."
 One of the main issues that caused disagreement and slow-down of the bill was vaccine affordability.

 Several senators praised the process as cooperative and bipartisan.
 Senator Richard Shelby, chairman of the United States Senate Committee on Appropriations, stated "We worked together to craft an aggressive and comprehensive response that provides the resources the experts say they need to combat this crisis.
 I thank my colleagues for their cooperation and appreciate President Trump's eagerness to sign this legislation and get the funding out the door without delay."
 Senate Majority Leader Mitch McConnell stated on March 4, 2020, of the bill that: "The way to secure these urgently-needed resources with speed and certainty was to forgo partisan posturing, forgo micromanagement at the leadership level, and let bipartisan appropriators do their work."

-The sponsor of the bill was representative Nita Lowey of New York, who chairs the House Appropriations Committee.
+The sponsor of the bill was representative Nita Lowey of New York, who chaired the House Appropriations Committee.